 Grizzly Bear Facts

 - There were once two other subspecies in North America alone, yet sadly, the California Grizzly became extinct in 1924.
-In addition, experts now believe that the Mexican Grizzly Bear has also become extinct.
+In addition, experts now believe that the Mexican Grizzly has also become extinct.

 Other Threatened Large Mammals